 The food service industry is set to change drastically due to automation in the coming years.
 These changes have already begun to creep in.
 Walk into your local McDonalds.
 How are you getting served?
 The chances are that you will encounter a hybrid system.

 Sure, a real person will cook your burger and hand it over to you, but you’ll be ordering your meal on a tablet or stand-up touch screen.
 This is the kind of automation that is sweeping the food service industry.
 Nothing will replace the traditional waiter in the world of fine cuisine, but fast food chains are going to increasingly automate their processes.
+Online food ordering software is changing the food industry, save time and money in the process.

 It is completely plausible that you could walk into a fast food joint in 20 years and find that there are no human staff at all.
 Some food preparation tasks are already being completed by robots in a few restaurants.